ayaanhossain/ShareDB/README.md

 >>> myDB['non-existent key']              # KeyError on invalid get as expected Traceback (most recent call last):
 ...
-KeyError: "key=non-existent key of <type 'str'> is absent"
+KeyError: "key=non-existent key of <class 'str'> is absent"
 >>> myDB.pop(7)                           # Pop a key just like a dictionary 17
 >>> list(myDB.multipopitem(num_items=5))  # Or, pop as many items as you need